Fall Soup Recipes

 5. Blend Until Smooth: Use an immersion blender or blend in batches

-6. Finish with Cream: Stir in cream or coconut milk gently
+6. Finish with Cream: Reduce heat to low and stir in cream or coconut milk gently.
+Do not boil after adding.

-7. Adjust Seasoning: Add salt, pepper, and lemon juice to taste
+7. Adjust Seasoning: Add salt, pepper, and lemon juice at the end after removing from heat

 Make-Ahead and Storage Tips